 1) BLOCK SITE – WEBSITE BLOCKER FOR CHROME

-Another interesting part is that BlockSite also has an Android app, and the block settings can be synchronized.
+Another interesting part is that BlockSite also has an Android app, the block settings can be synchronized for both PC and mobile devices.

-This is another of the highly-rated website blocking extensions on the Chrome Store.
+This is another one of the highly-rated website blocking extensions on the Chrome Store.
 While it does not seem to have as many features as BlockSite, but it still does a very decent job at blocking out websites that you have specified.
-Plus, you can set a very specific day and time period to block with this one.
+Plus, there are features to block websites on a specific day and time.

 This is not a Chrome extension, but something that you can use to monitor the websites accessed.